In Rural Areas, Injection Drug Users Have Less Knowledge, More Stigma About PrEP

 Pre-exposure prophylaxis (PrEP) for HIV prevention reduces the risk of HIV infection from sexual transmission by 99%, and from injection drug use by 74-84%.
 However, only 1-2% of people who inject drugs (PWID) use PrEP.

-The stigma surrounding medication that prevents HIV can discourage potential PrEP users.
-However, there has been little research examining how this stigma operates in rural and urban settings.
+The stigma surrounding medication that prevents HIV can discourage potential PrEP users, but there has been little research examining how this stigma operates in rural and urban settings.

 A new study conducted by the Center for Drug Use and HIV/HCV Research (CDUHR) at the NYU School of Global Public Health compares PrEP awareness and knowledge in rural Illinois and urban New York City.